Megyn Kelly slams Jane Fonda for her remarks about their viral interview

 As to whether Fonda would ever appear on Kelly's show again, the actress said yes, but only "if she comes around and learns her stuff, sure."

-Kelly reacted to Fonda's criticism on her show, "Megyn Kelly Today," on Monday.
+Kelly reacted to Fonda's criticism on her show, "Megyn Kelly Today."

 Kelly went on to say that she doesn't need advice from Fonda.